-By upgrading to more energy efficient lighting, which was achieved using financial support from the Camden Climate Fund, the Phoenix Artist Club is estimated to reduce their carbon footprint by around 23,915 kg of CO2 per year, which will result in yearly savings of just over £10,000
+By upgrading to more energy efficient lighting, achieved using financial support from the Camden Climate Fund, the Phoenix Artist Club is estimated to reduce their carbon footprint by 23,915 kg of CO2 per year, which will result in yearly savings of just over £10,000

 About Phoenix Artist Club